 Before I continue, in case you’re wondering, let me explain why I have been emphasizing submitting “in everything”.
 It started because I wanted to address a troubling belief that I have seen that relies on these words from Ephesians 5:24 to say that husbands have absolute authority over their wives.
 I countered that belief in part one of my series.

 While these words are sometimes stretched beyond their proper meaning, I continued to highlight them for the following posts because they are very helpful for explaining the biblical submission of wives as it relates to the complementary biblical headship of husbands.
 I’m talking about the same thing, only we don’t always hear an emphasis on “everything.”
 I am emphasizing them to hopefully increase understanding about our role when we are considering all the verses about submission, headship, and the relationship between Christ and the church.
 The word “everything” makes things clear and quite plainly shows the scope of our submission.
-I am not afraid to use it, and I believe it does a disservice to Christian women who wish to obey God’s word to intentionally leave it out of the conversation about submission in marriage to soften the message.
+I am not afraid to use it, and I believe it does a disservice to Christian women who wish to obey God’s word to intentionally leave it out of the conversation about submission in marriage in order to soften the message.

 How to Begin Submitting in Everything